fivetran/dbt_salesforce_source/README.md

 - Generates a comprehensive data dictionary of your Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce_source/)
 - Materializes staging tables which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/salesforce/#schemainformation) and is intended to work simultaneously with our [Salesforce modeling package](https://github.com/fivetran/dbt_salesforce)
     - Refer to our [Docs site](https://fivetran.github.io/dbt_salesforce_source/#!/overview/salesforce_source/models/?g_v=1) for more details about these materialized models.
-- Alternatively (or concurrently), you can bring history mode models utilizing [Fivetran's History Mode](https://fivetran.com/docs/core-concepts/sync-modes/history-mode).
+- Optional: You can also bring in Salesforce history mode models utilizing [Fivetran's History Mode](https://fivetran.com/docs/core-concepts/sync-modes/history-mode).
 <!--section-end-->

 # 🎯 How do I use the dbt package?